 Not the Ego

 This essence doesn’t have much to do with the individuated personality—the ego.
 I’ve found that to embody the higher-order animating spirit with greater degrees of competency and reliability means to step outside the animal ego and recognize the local self as a part of the time-transcendent organism, which is the intelligent process.
 You are a reflection of the coherent structure of profitable evolutionary development that is life.
-You are the cutting edge of a 16-billion plus year process.
+You are the cutting edge of a 13.8-billion year process.
 Yet for some reason, we forget and can become overly concerned that we are somehow inadequate, incomplete or incapable of health, wealth, abundance, and sustainable fulfillment.
 This is the ego’s narrow influence and not an accurate representation of the Self.